tompaz3/concurrent-tools/README.md

     * if result doesn't pass the test, `LockExection.none()` is returned, which cannot perform any operations and will return `null` value. _// TODO: find better return value than `null` for this case_
-    * if result passes the test, current `LocKExection` instance is returned
+    * if result passes the test, current `LockExecution` instance is returned.
+* `.withLockTimeout()` - use when you want your lock to be executed with timeout, using `Lock.tryLock(long ,TimeUnit)`.
+This returns builder for `TimeoutLockExecution` which is `LockExecution` implementation supporting timeout when acquiring the lock.

 ### ReadWriteLock
 This tool uses `java.util.concurrent.locks.ReadWriteLock` to provide lock.